FauziAkram/amira/README.md

 ## Description

-Amira is a UCI (Universal Chess Interface) chess engine written entirely in a single C++ file.
+Amira is a UCI (Universal Chess Interface) chess engine written entirely in a single C++ file (Might be divided into multiple files soon).
 It began as a simple engine and has evolved to include a sophisticated evaluation function and advanced search algorithms, significantly boosting its playing strength.
 The project's core philosophy remains: create a strong, dependency-free engine that is understandable and contained within a single file.

-This engine was developed as an exercise in creating a competitive chess program, using the Vibe-Coding methodology with Gemini 2.5 Pro for both its initial creation and subsequent enhancements.
+This engine is the result of a collaborative effort between human and LLM, developed as an exercise in creating a competitive chess program from its initial creation to its subsequent enhancements.
+While the single-file structure has been a core part of its identity, this constraint may be lifted in future versions to facilitate more complex development.
 ## YouTube

 The original episode where Amira was created is part of the "Coding a Chess Engine" series on the ChessTubeTree channel.
 Watch the first episode here: